 Content Warning: Please be advised, the below article might mention topics that include prescription medication, abuse of medication, and addiction.
 The information found in the article is not a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health providers with any questions you may have.

-The impact of untreated ADHD can be significant in a person's life and have a devastating effect on their self-esteem.
-No matter how hard the person tries, they seem to fall short and not know why.
-Whether it's difficulty meeting deadlines for work, remembering important information in relationships, or other challenges, the impact of ADHD doesn't stop in childhood and it can often go unrecognized.
+The impact of untreated ADHD (attention deficit hyperactivity disorder) can be significant in a person's life and have a devastating effect on their self-esteem.
+No matter how hard the person tries, they seem to fall short and do not know why.
+They may feel that they keep making careless mistakes or have been told they have behavioral problems since they were a child.
+Whether it's difficulty meeting deadlines for work, remembering important information in relationships, or other challenges, the impact of ADHD doesn't stop in childhood and it can often go unrecognized in adults.
+Yet, ADHD is not a “children-only” issue.

 Understanding Adult ADHD

-It used to be thought that ADHD was a disorder of childhood, but we now know that's not the case.
-Most cases of ADHD persist into adulthood and not all of these individuals are diagnosed early.
+It used to be thought that ADHD was a disorder of childhood and that only children could have it, but we now know that's not the case.
+Although many children experience the first symptoms as a child, adults can struggle just as much with hyperactivity, impulsivity, and difficulty with the ability to focus on tasks.
+Most cases of ADHD persist into adulthood and not all of these individuals are diagnosed as children.
 Undiagnosed ADHD symptoms can interfere with your ability to keep a job, manage friendships and romantic relationships, spend your money wisely, and take care of your health, among many other facets of adult life.

 Symptoms can fluctuate throughout the day, depending on the demands of a person and the stimulation from their environment.
-For example, it's not uncommon for people with ADHD to "hyperfocus" for long periods on highly stimulating activities, such as video games.
+For example, it's not uncommon for people with ADHD to "hyperfocus" for long periods on highly stimulating activities, such as video games or something they’re extremely interested in at school or work.

 How ADHD Is Diagnosed

 There are three different types of ADHD recognized by the medical community: primarily inattentive, primarily hyperactive-impulsive, and combined type, the third being the most common.
-For a doctor to diagnose ADHD, a person will need to display at least five of the nine symptoms outlined in the DSM-5.
+For a doctor to diagnose ADHD, a person will need to display at least five of the nine symptoms outlined in the DSM-5 (diagnostic statistical manual 5).

 How Can I Get An Adult ADHD Screening?